pkarsy/rfboot/help/The-First-Project.md

 come with crystal/resonator.

-Now put the atmega and the other components in the breadboard.
+Now put the atmega and the other components in the breadboard, and power the board.</br>
-Power the board and then :
+From now on you need the usb2rf module (See [Installation](Installation.md)) connected.

 ```sh
 # Opens gtkterm with all apropriate options